emoriarty/jekyll-notion/README.md

 # jekyll-notion

-Import notion pages to a jekyll collection.
+Import notion pages to a jekyll collection or data.

 ## Installation